matterandvoid-space/subscriptions/README.md

 # Implementation details

-The codebase is quite tiny (the subs namespace, pretty much the same as in re-frame), but if you haven't played with reagent Reactions or Ratoms before it can be hard to follow.
+The codebase is quite tiny (the impl.subs namespace, pretty much the same as in re-frame), but if you haven't played with reagent Reactions or Ratoms before it can be hard to follow.
 I found that playing with simple examples helped me to reason about what is going on.

-Subscriptions are implemented as reagent Reaction javascript objects and using one helper function `run-in-reaction`.
+Subscriptions are implemented as reagent Reaction javascript objects (`deftype` in cljs) and using one helper function `run-in-reaction`.
 Reactions have a current value like a clojurescript atom, but they also have the characteristic that when their function body executes if they deref any ratoms or reactions then the reaction will remember these in a list of watches, and whenever any of those dependent data sources changes, the function body will run again.

+The implementation of this in reagent is quite elegant - the communication is done via a javascript object as shared memory (the reaction or ratom) between the call stack using a dynamic variable.

 ```clojure
 (def base-data (ratom/atom 0))